Several options are available.

 Fingerprinting is available at the Escambia County Sheriff’s Office Administrative Building at 1700 West Leonard Street, Pensacola, Florida 32501.
-The administrative front desk is open from 8:00 AM – 3:45 PM, Monday through Friday (excluding holidays).
-The cost is $15.00 for the first card and $5.00 for each additional card (CASH ONLY).
-You should have your a fingerprint card at the time of the fingerprinting.
-The agency or company requesting the fingerprints should supply the card.
-Fingerprints for concealed weapon permit are $5.00.
+The administrative front desk is open from 8:00 AM – 3:30 PM, Monday through Friday (excluding holidays).
+The cost is $15.00 cash for the first card or $19.00 debit or credit. $20.00 cash for 2 cards or $24.00 debit or credit. $5.00 for each additional card (CASH ONLY).
+An agency or company requesting fingerprints may supply the card.
+Fingerprints for a concealed weapon permit are $5.00 cash or $9.00 debit or credit.
 You must present a picture ID at the time of fingerprinting.
 If you have any further questions, you can call (850) 436-9630.

 Requests can be completed by fax, email or in person at the Criminal Records Section, which is open from 8:00 AM until 4:30 PM, Monday through Friday (excluding holidays) and located at 1700 W. Leonard Street.